liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. high end computer
 1. mortgage and pension
 1. I think you’re confusing me for someone else
-1. everyone only has one shot, and you’ve missed that
 1. I’m amazed you’ve got this far
 1. money has been a bit tight lately
 1. I'm a little tight on cash recently